TL;DR

 PMax can work for B2B.
 But the conditions are narrow, the prerequisites are strict, and for most accounts there are better options to test first.

 If any of those conditions are not met, your budget is better spent on the campaign types above PMax in the activation order, or on platforms outside Google entirely.
-LinkedIn prospecting, Meta top-of-funnel, both are likely to do a better job of demand generation than PMax running on dirty data.
+LinkedIn prospecting and Meta top-of-funnel are both likely to do a better job of demand generation than PMax running on dirty data.

 FAQs